heptarch/heptarch.github.io/drafts/demon.md

 desk and begins checking the instruments, adjusting, configuring, jotting down readings, pulling on wires which radiate from the junction into the dark of other machine banks.
-She is about to start the Holborn cleaning cycle, but some premonitory instinct stops her; she checks the readings again and notes a small discrepancy.
+She is about to start the Holborn cleaning cycle, but intuition---that melodious voice, not hers, yet has always accompanied her---tells her to check the readings again.
+There is a small discrepancy in the Holborn interferometer.

 It could be dead rats in the tubes, blocking the light.
 Or it could be an object in another dimension.

 <p align="center">